The-Taggart-Institute/container-essentials/4-building/4-5_compose.md

 Now that we have the basics down, let's start to build a more realistic application.
 How about a WordPress blog that runs in containers?

+## Errata

+Please note that in modern versions of the Compose File spec, the `version` key is not required.

 ## Check For Understanding

 1. **Why is a Compose file preferable to a one-liner `docker` command?
 Think about the entire product lifecycle.**